An anatomy of a spy ring – from lashes queen to ugly-but-charming Lothario

 It caused a financial scandal in Germany and Marsalek became one of Interpol’s most wanted fugitives after a Red Notice was issued.

-Marsalek, who alleged alias Rupert Ticz is named on the spy plot charge, is believed to be in Russia.
+Marsalek, whose alleged alias Rupert Ticz is named on the spy plot charge, is believed to be in Russia.

 Commander Dominic Murphy said: “He is a significant person of interest.
 There is an ongoing investigation of course both here and overseas.